moh3a/reglini-dz/README.md

 ## TODO

-- redesign currency route
-- admin table facebook pages and diagram? to explain access status
+- a lot of work on admin...admin table facebook pages and diagram? to explain access status
-- a lot of work on admin